amp-labs/docs/v1.0/salesforce-guide.md

 Copy these keys and use them in the next step to connect Salesforce to Ampersand.

-## Connecting  Salesforce to Ampersand
+## Provide Salesforce Connected App info to Ampersand

-1. Log in to your [Ampersand Console](https://ampersand.io/console).
+1. Log in to your [Ampersand Console](https://console.withampersand.com).

-2. Select the project where you want to connect Salesforce.
+2. Select the project where you want to create a Salesforce integration.

    [block:image]{"images":[{"image":["https://files.readme.io/dd47b7a-Ampersand.png","This is some image...","Alt text"],"align":"center","border":true}]}[/block]